 This statistic is a good, high-level representation of how companies have matured or evolved (or haven’t) along the continuum of data-driven success.

-Let’s take a closer look at that continuum.
+Let’s take a closer look at that continuum, which is an adaptation of an approach we used while I was at Allegiance many years ago.
 And let’s assume that Phase 0 is not listening or looking at data at all.

 Phase 1 (Feedback) is where we see companies in the primitive stages of understanding the importance of data, i.e., they know they need to listen to their customers, oftentimes because everyone else is doing it.
 But that’s all they do; they check the box to say, “We listen.”
 And they’re paralyzed by the reams of data that exist within their systems.